 In some cases, an employer’s negligence may have contributed to an accident.
 You may be able to sue the employer under a theory of negligent supervision, negligent hiring, or negligent training, among others.
 Perhaps they hired a driver with a record of DUIs, or perhaps they imposed policies that created incentives for drivers to speed or drive recklessly.
 In other situations, the employer may have failed to properly inspect or maintain a vehicle.
 Any of these theories would require proving the elements of negligence against the employer directly.

 Suing Car Manufacturers

 Although it is less common than driver error, a defective vehicle or car part can play a role in a car accident.
-If a tire blows out, the brakes malfunction, or an airbag fails to deploy, for example, you might have a product liability claim against the manufacturer or other entities in the chain of distribution.
-A product liability claim usually is based on strict liability rather than negligence, which means that you do not need to prove that the defendant failed to use reasonable care.
+If a tire blows out, the brakes malfunction, or an airbag fails to deploy, for example, you might have a products liability claim against the manufacturer or other entities in the chain of distribution.
+A products liability claim usually is based on strict liability rather than negligence, which means that you do not need to prove that the defendant failed to use reasonable care.
 Liability can be established by showing that the vehicle or component was defective and caused the accident.